San Diego Brewing for over 100 years!

 Balboa Brewing Co Employees 1933

 The first brewery that opened post prohibition in San Diego was Bolt Brewery which was founded by Paul Holborn.
 Paul and his assistant brewer Clint Stromberg opened Bolt Brewery located in Fallbrook in 1987and it was open for less than a year.
-Stromberg revived the legendary Brewery in 2014 located in La Mesa Ca. Bolt Brewery is currently building a tasting room in Little Italy.
+Stromberg revived the legendary Brewery in 2014 located in La Mesa Ca. Bolt Brewery currently has a tasting room in Little Italy.
 In 1989 the Karl Strauss Brewing Company opened a brewery and brewpub on Columbia Street in Downtown San Diego and expanded into distribution brewing in 1991.
 Karl Strauss gets the credit for opening the first commercial brewery in San Diego since 1953.
 (Technically is was Bolt in 87)

 For many San Diego consumers it was their first exposure to freshly brewed beer and to styles such as amber lager and pale ale.
 In the mid-1990s a second, more adventurous wave of craft breweries appeared, led by Pizza Port, Stone and Alesmith.
 The local craft beer movement was inspired in part by homebrewing hobbyists, supported by the storefront Home Brew Mart, which opened in 1992 and later spun off the Ballast Point Brewing Company.